-One of the most important motivation to consider such a theorem is to consider an application to the geometric description of the differential equation determined by isomonodromic deformation.
-See section \ref{main results} and section \ref{isomonodromic deformation} for the precise definition of isomonodromic deformation.
-This differential equation is said to be Schlesinger equation for $C=\mathbf{P}^1$, Garnier equation for $C=\mathbf{P}^1$ and $r=2$, and Painlev\'e equation of type sixth for $C=\mathbf{P}^1$, $r=2$ and $n=4$.
-Jimbo, Miwa and Ueo give in \cite{MJU} and \cite{MJ} an explicit desecription of Schlesinger equation.
-However there was no description of the space where Schlesinger equation is defined which has the property that any analytic continuation of a solution of Schlesinger equation stays in the space.
-We call the property satisfied by such a space ``geometric Painlev\'e property".
-See Definition \ref{def-gpp} for the precise definition of geometric Painlev\'e property.
-Our aim here is to construct a space where isomonodromic deformation is defined and satisfies geometric Painlev\'e property over all values of $\blambda$.
+Our aim here is to construct a space where the isomonodromic deformation is defined and satisfies the geometric Painlev\'e property over every value of $\blambda$.
 (It is not difficult to construct such a space over generic $\blambda$ but it is difficult to construct over special $\blambda$.)
 In fact that space is nothing but the moduli space of $\balpha$-stable parabolic connections and the result is given in Theorem \ref{gpp-thm}, which is essentially a corollary of Theorem \ref{main-thm}.
-Geometric Painlev\'e property immediately deduces usual analytic Painlev\'e property.
-So we can say that Theorem \ref{gpp-thm} gives a most clear proof of Painlev\'e property of isomonodromic deformation.
-As is well-known, the solutions of Painlev\'e equation have Painlev\'e property, which is in some sense the property characterizing Painlev\'e equation (and there were many proof of Painlev\'e property).
-So usual analytic Painlev\'e property plays an important role in the theory of Painlev\'e equation, but we can see from the definition that `` geometric Painlev\'e property'' is much more important from the view point of description of the geometric picture of isomonodromic deformation.
+Here note that the properness of the morphism $\RH$ is very essential in the proof of Theorem \ref{gpp-thm}.
+The geometric Painlev\'e property immediately deduces the usual analytic Painlev\'e property.
+So we can say that Theorem \ref{gpp-thm} gives a most clear proof of the Painlev\'e property of the isomonodromic deformation.
+As is well-known, the solutions of the Painlev\'e equation have the Painlev\'e property, which is in some sense the property characterizing the Painlev\'e equation (and there were many proof of the Painlev\'e property).
+So the usual analytic Painlev\'e property plays an important role in the theory of the Painlev\'e equation, but we can see from the definition that the `` geometric Painlev\'e property'' is much more important from the view point of the description of the geometric picture of the isomonodromic deformation.